bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

   - 'Adam Jonas'
 categories:
   - 'podcast'
-summary: 'Pieter Wuille and Tim Ruffing treat us to a conversation about Schnorr, multi-signatures, MuSig, and more.
+summary: 'Pieter Wuille and Tim Ruffing treat us to a conversation about Schnorr, multisignatures, MuSig, and more.
 We covered a lot so this is part one of a two part conversation.'
 episode: 26
 additional_resources:
   - title: 'MuSig'